Implanted breasts undergo an evolution

 AN OPERATION.

-Breast implants themselves do not change much after placement.
-That which does change early on is the individual's surrounding tissue.
-Consider that the breast implant is a new mass placed under the skin, breast and (most often - if I have anything to do with it) pectoral muscle.
-It naturally follows that the body will adjust to this item.
+Breast implants themselves do not change much after placement, but the tissues around them do.
+Breast implants are new volumes placed under the skin, breast and (most often) pectoral muscle.
+It naturally follows that the body will have to adjust to them.
 How the body adjusts however is (like most issues in surgery) variable.
-There are some generalizations which are pertinent here.
+There are some generalizations that are pertinent here.

 For young patients without much breast tissue or skin (young and haven't had children and breast fed), the breast appears full just following surgery.
 The chest skin and pectoralis muscle are stretched by the new implant.
-The patient below is one day from the operation at which time moderate sized implants were placed beneath her pectoral muscles.
-Notice the full area above the nipples and the general appearance of "tightness."
+My patient below appears one day from the operation at which time moderate sized implants were placed beneath her pectoral muscles.
+(Her nipples and some steristrips were "Photoshopped") Notice the full area above the nipples and the general appearance of "tightness."
 The breast almost looks upside down at first.
+Remember she is only one day out.

-This appearance changes over time (or no one would want breast implants).
-The implant will "settle" to a degree and the fullness in the upper breast region will descend towards the lower portion.
+This appearance changes substantially over time.
+The implant will "drop" to a degree and the fullness in the upper breast region will descend towards the lower breast.
 The degree to which this will occur depends upon the elasticity of the skin and muscle of the chest wall as well as the size of the implant placed.
+This process has been referred to as "Dropping and Fluffing" and can take several months after surgery to be completed.
+One of the reasons Dr Di Saia follows his breast implant patients for months after surgery is to help them through this sometimes troubling time.
+Of course when the operation is done more carefully this period tends to be shorter. :)

 Post-Implantation changes